mpeters13/microservices-blog/README.md

 # microservices-blog
-Udemy Course: Microservices built with Node, React, Docker and Kubernetes
+Udemy Course: Microservices with Node JS and React